neondatabase/website/content/docs/introduction/billing.md

 Neon [paid plans](/docs/introduction/plans#neon-plans) bill for usage based on the following metrics:

-- **Active time**: The amount of time that your computes are active.
 - **Compute time**: The amount of compute resources used per hour.
 - **Project storage**: The volume of data and history stored in your Neon project.
 - **Written data**: The volume of data written from compute to storage.